Pak-China Trade, Investment Ties Grown Rapidly With Advent Of CPEC: Cai Xiliang - UrduPoint

 As a policy-oriented insurer, SINOSURE would continue its longstanding support for the wide-ranging bilateral economic partnership, he added.

-Thanking Cai Xiliang, Ambassador Moin noted that friendship with China was the cornerstone of Pakistan's foreign policy and as well as enjoyed strong support of the leadership of the two countries.
+Thanking Cai Xiliang, Ambassador Moin noted that friendship with China was the cornerstone of Pakistan foreign policy and as well as enjoyed strong support of the leadership of the two countries.

-He thanked SINOSURE for its continued support in realizing the shared vision of the leaders of both countries through CPEC's expeditious implementation and effective operation.
-He assured him of Pakistan government's full commitment to CPEC projects.
+He thanked SINOSURE for its continued support in realizing the shared vision of the leaders of both countries through CPEC expeditious implementation and effective operation.
+He assured him of Pakistan government full commitment to CPEC projects.

-The CPEC has brought tangible benefits to the people of Pakistan and aided in Pakistan's development and economic modernization.
+The CPEC has brought tangible benefits to the people of Pakistan and aided in Pakistan development and economic modernization.